 Digital Durham 2019 broadband consultation

-We are carrying out a consultation to help us to identify areas that may be suitable for future public funding for superfast broadband.
+We carried out a consultation to help us to identify areas that may be suitable for future public funding for superfast broadband.

 Digital Durham is working to provide superfast broadband in the council areas of County Durham, Gateshead, Sunderland, North Tyneside, South Tyneside and Tees Valley (Darlington, Hartlepool, Middlesbrough, Stockton-on-Tees, Redcar and Cleveland).
 We work in partnership with Broadband Delivery (BDUK), which is part of the Department for Digital, Culture, Media and Sport (DCMS).